TriStar Motorsports: 2015

 After the season, McClure and Hefty/Reynolds Wrap announced their departure for JGL Racing.

 Cale Conley drove the No. 14 Toyota Camry for the full 2015 season, running for Rookie of the Year with crew chief Eddie Pardue.
 However, Conley was released with three races to go due to lack of sponsorship.
 Mike Bliss returned to TriStar at Texas, parking the No. 14 after 40 laps.

 2016

 Benny Gordon and VSI Racing ran the No. 14 at Daytona.
 J. J. Yeley drove the car for six races beginning at Atlanta.
 Jeff Green took over the car when Yeley replaced David Starr in the No. 44.
 Hermie Sadler would drive at Bristol and Richmond with sponsorship from Virginia Lottery.
-The No. 14 would serve as a start and park along with the No. 10 unless Gordon, Sadler and DiBeneditto were in the car.
-DiBeneditto drove 2 races in the No. 14 car at Kansas and Texas with an 11th place finish and a 36th place finish sponsored by Superior Essex.
+The No. 14 would serve as a start and park along with the No. 10 unless Gordon, Sadler and DiBenedetto were in the car.
+DiBenedetto drove 2 races in the No. 14 car at Kansas and Texas with an 11th place finish and a 36th place finish sponsored by Superior Essex.